 All other ICT Computer Labs and General-Use Stations are closed until further notice.

-- Laptops are available to rent from home.
+- Chromebooks are available to rent from home.
 Please visit Equipment Rental for more information.

 ICT’s Help Desk provides general technology assistance to the NMSU community.
 To contact the Help Desk, call 646-1840 or send an email message to firstname.lastname@example.org.